rgm/read52/29-jeremy-ashkenas.md

 islanders that don't have words for cardinal directions.
 You can left, you can go right, but you can't go north, south, east, or west.
 Or, languages without tenses, and no way to distinguish between past and future events in words.
-So, Dijkstra takes one side of the argument, what should be allowed to be said in code.
+Dijkstra takes one side of the argument, what should be allowed to be said in code.
 And this is kind of a fun one.
 He's talking about how to deal with an introductory programming seminar.
 He says: